What is Nuxeo Platform

 Build, QA and Performance analysis tooling All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
 It is available for your own project, as a great catalyzer of your engineering practices.

-Nuxeo Studio and Nuxeo CLI: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
-Nuxeo Studio is much more than a rapid application development tool: it guarantees you that your customisation will be maintained automatically throughout the future releases of Nuxeo Platform components.
-Nuxeo CLI is a command line tool for helping developers bootstrap their custom modules.
+Nuxeo Studio and Nuxeo CLI: Nuxeo Studio is an online application with which you can easily implement project's customization requirements: content modeling, business logic and user interface design.
+Nuxeo Studio is much more than a rapid application development tool: it guarantees you that your customization will be maintained automatically throughout the future releases of Nuxeo Platform components.
+Nuxeo CLI is a command-line tool for helping developers bootstrap their custom modules.

 Additional Client Integrations: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.